HE Academic Misconduct Policy

 Staff training required

 6.3.
-All staff involved in this procedure are required to undertake annual training delivered by the Head of Academy HE or nominee to outline the process by which they need to adhere.
+All staff involved in this procedure are required to undertake annual training delivered by the Head of Curriculum HE or nominee to outline the process by which they need to adhere.
 This training will be enhanced by annual updates provided on procedural requirements.

 7. Data protection